 Ship arrest in Canada is usually simple and relatively inexpensive.
-Three documents are required:

-- a.
-Statement of Claim to commence the action briefly setting out the relevant facts to establish in rem jurisdiction. - b.
-Affidavit to Lead Warrant, which can be sworn by the solicitor upon information and belief; and c.
-Warrant for Arrest issued by the Court to the Sheriff.
+Three documents are required: a.
+Statement of Claim to commence the action briefly setting out the relevant facts to establish in rem jurisdiction.

 In Canada, it is not required that the Sheriff go into possession of the ship following arrest, unless specifically ordered by the Court.
 Therefore, the only costs to arrest are disbursements to the Court and Sheriff and the legal costs to prepare the documentation.
-If a straightforward matter, it can be done for as little as Cdn.\$1500 to \$2000 in all.
+If a straightforward matter, it can be done for as little as Cdn.\$2000 to \$3000 in all.